 Since preschool age, music has always accompanied Sergey Konovalov and been part of his artistic and rich scientific life.

-The composition named ‘Current’ accompanied on the Olympics at Kalgari in 1988 to the free programme of Larisa Selezneva and Oleg Makarov bronze medal winners.
-It was televised all over the world for the first time.
-Larisa Selezneva and Oleg Makarov, Soviet athletes with the free programme, accompanied by the music of Sergey Konovalov, won the gold medal in Prague and Yerevan and the silver in Vienna in 1987.
+The composition named ‘Stream’ was broadcasted worldwide at the Olympics in Calgary in 1988 during the free programme of Larisa Selezneva and Oleg Makarov, bronze medal winners.
+Larisa Selezneva and Oleg Makarov, Soviet figure skaters, won the gold medal in Prague and Yerevan and the silver in Vienna in 1987, performing figure skating programmes accompanied by the music of Sergey Konovalov.

 On November 17, 2013, Sergey Konovalov was awarded the ‘Nike of Crystal’ prize at the festival of figure skating ‘In the Name of Good’ in Moscow for his contribution to the development of Russian figure skating.